Antelope Creek phase: The end of Antelope Creek

 The Antelope Creek settlements were abandoned between 1450 and 1500.
-When Spanish conquistador Francisco Vásquez de Coronado passed through the Texas Panhandle in 1541 he met only nomadic and semi-nomadic buffalo-hunting Indians he called Querechos (Apache) and Teyas (possibly Caddoan).
+When Spanish conquistador Francisco Vásquez de Coronado passed through the Texas Panhandle in 1541, he met only nomadic and seminomadic, buffalo-hunting Indians he called Querechos (Apache) and Teyas (possibly Caddoan).

 Several reasons have been advanced for the disappearance of the Antelope Creek people in this region.
 The first theory is that they exhausted their resources over time and were forced to resettle elsewhere.
-The second theory is that drought made agriculture increasingly infeasible in the Panhandle and the Antelope Creek people moved to better agricultural lands.
-The third is that they were forced out of their homes by other Indians, most likely the Apache who were new arrivals to the Southern Plains.
-Whatever the reason, most archaeologists speculate that the Antelope Creek people migrated eastward to Kansas and Oklahoma and become the Wichita and affiliated tribes, whom Coronado met in Quivira in 1541.
+The second theory is that drought made agriculture increasingly infeasible in the Panhandle, and the Antelope Creek people moved to better agricultural lands.
+The third is that they were forced out of their homes by other Indians, most likely the Apache, who were new arrivals to the Southern Plains.
+Whatever the reason, most archaeologists speculate that the Antelope Creek people migrated eastward to Kansas and Oklahoma and became the Wichita and Affiliated Tribes, whom Coronado met in Quivira in 1541.
 The Pawnee of Nebraska also have an oral history that they once lived in stone houses in the Southwest.